pleiszenburg/zugbruecke/README.rst

 	from pycrosscall import windll
 	from pycrosscall import LoadLibrary

-The ''ctypes'' object offered by pycrosscall is just the Python interpreter's regular ''ctypes'', which is patched by pycrosscall during import.
+The ``ctypes`` object offered by pycrosscall is just the Python interpreter's regular ``ctypes``, which is patched by pycrosscall during import.

 Because of the drop-in replacement design of pycrosscall, it is possible to write Python code with works under both Unices and Windows.